Nordgaren/fisherman/README.md

 ***You MUST have GetProcAddress hooked in some way for this to work.***

 This will allow you to redirect any function calls that go through GetProcAddress on the targeted module.
-You will need to make a static mut variable to hold the hook.
-I may change to to not require the null terminator, for this particular hook, but I am not sure, yet.
+You will need to make a static mut variable to hold the hook. the `check_proc_addr_hook_bytes` function on the hook takes in a slice, while the non bytes version takes a &str.
+That is the only difference.

 ## Example
 ```rust